freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-070.md

 ## Description
 <section id='description'>

-Change the background color of the `hr` elemnent to be `brown` to make it match the color of the coffee beans.
+Change the background color of the `hr` element to `brown` so it matches the color of the coffee beans.

 </section>